-Okay, to understand FLAC and ALAC, we need to bring in some comparison.
+Okay, to understand FLAC and ALAC, we need to bring in some comparisons.

 Raw WAV files are lossless, uncompressed and huge in size, while FLAC and ALAC are also lossless, uncompressed yet considerably smaller than raw files as they only remove/squeeze identical parts of the data in files, which won't affect the audio track itself at all.
 Therefore, a FLAC file will always decode into the exact uncompressed audio track (bit for bit).

 Also remember, there is APE and AIFF, a much more highly compressed lossless format with the same audio quality as FLAC and ALAC, which is supported by iTunes natively.